 Most monitor manufacturers have specific dead pixel policies that determine whether your display qualifies for a warranty replacement.
 These thresholds vary significantly by brand and product line.
-Premium and professional monitors typically have stricter standards, while consumer models follow the ISO 9241-307 Class II baseline.
+Premium and professional panels typically have stricter standards, while consumer models follow the ISO 9241-307 Class II baseline.
 Always test your screen within the return window to catch defects early.

 Manufacturer Dead Pixel Policies